JonSwallow/441Again/README.md

 ### Technical Report

 ## Overview
 Another week I could not center my graphic or my link the way I wanted.
-I beleive this is because there is a limitation in editing this way.
+I believe this is because there is a limitation in editing this way.
 No one has tried to solve it because it was always easier to do something like that in CSS or HTML.

 ### Code
 ```